zainezq/web-port/src/assets/projects/home-lab.md

 ## Introduction

-Ever since I found out about Linux and what *Open Sourcing* is, I've falled deep down a rabbit hole.
+Ever since I found out about Linux and what *Open Sourcing* is, I've fallen deep down a rabbit hole.
 Amongst the many intricacies of having a computer is being able to self host services for your own personal needs.
-For instance, in my particular use case, I use PSQL a lot (mainly because its my favourite SQL language but anyways), so I thought to myself "could I not just host this on a machine and make it run 24/7?"; and that's exactly what I did.
+For instance, in my particular use case, I use PSQL a lot (mainly because its my favourite SQL language but anyways), so I thought to myself "could I not just host this on a machine and make it run 24/7?"; and that's exactly when the absorption began.

 ## Setup